 As smartphones gain popularity, consumers have become less interested in paying for calling plans and are finding free alternatives to text messaging, Piecyk said.
 By making voice and texts unlimited, Verizon eliminates the cheaper plans and turns the price emphasis toward tiered data allotments for multiple devices.
 The new offers also include hot-spot service that can share the data connection with other devices over Wi-Fi.

 By charging a monthly fee per device and eliminating the cheapest prices such as a $10-a-month entry level for family members and $10 text messaging, Verizon Wireless’s new plan is not a bargain for budget shoppers, Piecyk said.
-The trade-off is that big consumers of services like videos on Google Inc. (GOOG)’s YouTube and Pandora Media Inc. (P) streaming radio can soon share big buckets of Internet data.
+The trade-off is that big consumers of services like videos on Google Inc. (GOOG:US)’s YouTube and Pandora Media Inc. (P:US) streaming radio can soon share big buckets of Internet data.

 With the new shared data plans, Verizon can “provide savings at higher ARPUs, which is where Verizon wants to move their customers,” Piecyk said.